mason3k/snakes-on-a-domain-blog/_posts/2022-12-22-wwbd-extension.markdown

 ### WWBD to the Rescue

-Lately, I've been living up to my venv ideals almost entirely due to a little [experiemntal VS Code extension called WWBD](https://visualstudiomagazine.com/articles/2022/06/10/wwbd.aspx) - What Would Brett Do?
+Lately, I've been living up to my venv ideals almost entirely due to a little [experimental VS Code extension called WWBD](https://visualstudiomagazine.com/articles/2022/06/10/wwbd.aspx) - What Would Brett Do?

 Jesus, in this formulation, has been replaced by Python Jesus/Python core developer [Brett Cannon](https://fosstodon.org/@brettcannon
 ), who has spent quite a bit of time thinking about Python packaging, environment strategy, and developer best practices.
 He's now allowing us live a day (ok, fine, maybe just a second) in the life via this extension, which essentially automates venv creation, activation, and VS Code integration according to his virtual environment philosophy.

 ![ridealong]({{ "/assets/ridealong.webp" | relative_url }}){: .align-center}
-*Kind of like a Python ridealong*
+*Kind of like a Python ride-along*
 {: .text-center}

 ### The Caveats